How to Accept Payments Online: 7 Methods

 Anyway, enough talk.
 Let’s get your business paid…

-If you’re wondering how to accept payments online, the first place you should look is to the humble duo of credit and debit cards, no matter which type of ecommerce business you own.
+That’s why, if you’re wondering how to accept payments online, the first place you should look is to debit and credit cards – no matter which type of ecommerce business you own.

 Before you start accepting credit cards online, however, you’ll need a merchant account.